cs4241-21a/a2-shortstack/README.md

 ### Design Achievements
 * **Page Styles**: Many style rules were added throughout the application.
     - Style rules are split up amongst `styles/global.css`, `styles/index.css`, `styles/theme.css`, and `templates/mustache.css`.
-    - Many dynamic rules were added to react to the classes `joined` and `rendered` being programmatically added to the document body during different events.
+    - Many dynamic rules were added to react to the classes `joined` and `rendered` being programmatically added to the document body after different events.
 - **Transition Effect**: Added styles to create a smooth transition effect between the login and chat pages.
-    - Style rules were added based on the dynamic `joined` class to detect once the user has joined the chatroom and update styles accordingly to transition components to and from the page.
+    - Style rules were added based on the dynamic `joined` class to detect once the user has joined the chatroom, updating styles accordingly to transition components to and from the page.
 * **Focus Accessibility**: Focus styles were added to all inputs and buttons to support keyboard accessibility.
     - The `::focus` selector was used to add visible style changes to focused inputs and buttons, making it easy to navigate the page using only a keyboard.